pm16/raylib-roguelike/README.md

     - [] update game state
     - [] render game state
     - [] handle input
+        - [ ] Abstract input so it can be used with a 6 button controller.
+Use the menuing system for interactions.
 - [X] Create entity class
+    - [ ] NPCs
+    - [ ] Monsters
+    - [ ] Items
+    - [ ] Interactable tiles
 - [] Create state machine
     - [] Move input handling to its associated state
     - [] Move draing to its associated state